-Finance is the general study of how people and institutions allocate economic capital over time.
-It includes a discussion of issues related to corporate finance, such as how securities are issued, what motivates firms to choose debt or equity and the initial public offerings process.
-The perspective of modern corporate finance is that only shareholder value matters — everything else is of subsidiary importance.
-The institutional aspect of finance deals with the banking and financial services industries and how credit decisions are made and risks are managed within these organizations.
-Investment theory is an important area within finance.
-Here one is interested in how to optimally accumulate wealth by choosing portfolios of assets or derivatives whose payouts are related in complex ways to their underlying assets.
-The investments area also includes the study of actual prices within financial markets using econometric models.
+The general study of how people and institutions allocate economic capital over time – the Finance area includes a discussion of issues related to corporate and institutional finance as well as investment theories.
+Students will delve into how securities are issued, what motivates firms to choose debt or equity, and the initial public offerings process.
+Examine modern corporate finance perspectives’ on why only shareholder value matters — and why everything else is of subsidiary importance.
+The Finance area also explores how credit decisions are made and how risks are managed within these banking and financial services industries.
+Investment theories show the optimal accumulation of wealth by choosing portfolios of assets or derivatives whose payouts are related in complex ways to their underlying assets.

 MBA Core Class